Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Numerical Results

 Table \ref{table:NEP_item_player} shows the number of instances solved depending on the number of players and the number of items.
 For each set of parameters, the algorithm is applied to 45 instances.
 The last column shows the percentage of instances solved for the corresponding number of players among all different number of items.
 First, it is clearly visible that instances with mixed-integer variables and with only integer variables have relatively similar results.
 Moreover, the obvious trend is that the instances get more challenging the larger the number of items or the number of players are.

-The top plot of Figure~\ref{figure:ECDF_NEP_knapsack_characteristics} shows the empirical cumulative distribution functions (ECDFs) of the knapsack game instances with integer variables in dependence of the number of items.
+The top plot of Figure~\ref{figure:ECDF_NEP_knapsack_characteristics} shows the empirical cumulative distribution functions (ECDFs) of the knapsack game instances with integer variables with respect to the number of items.
 It can be seen that the difficulty increases rather regularly with the number of items.
-Indeed, instances with 5 items are solved almost instantly, as more than \SI{65}{\%} of them are solved in less than \SI{1}{s}, while instances with 50 items or more are mostly unsolved even after \SI{1}{h} of computation.
+Indeed, instances with 5 items are solved almost instantly, as \SI{63}{\%} of them are solved in less than \SI{1}{s}, while instances with 50 items or more are mostly unsolved even after \SI{1}{h} of computation.
 The middle plot of Figure~\ref{figure:ECDF_NEP_knapsack_characteristics} shows two ECDFs of the number of nodes visited by the branch-and-cut.
 The solid red curve considers only solved instances while the dashed blue curve considers only unsolved instances.
 The proportion of instances solved increases with the number of nodes, so the branching scheme seems to help.
 Also, all unsolved instances visited many nodes.
-In comparison, the instances with mixed-integer variables produce much smaller branching trees: they have no more than 1000 nodes and there are unsolved instances with only 3 nodes---even though the finite termination of \Cref{algorithm:BC} for a node is guaranteed by \Cref{lem: FinitelyManyBRSetsConcave}.
+In comparison, the instances with mixed-integer variables produce much smaller branching trees: they have no more than 1000 nodes and there are unsolved instances with only 3 nodes -- even though the finite termination of \Cref{algorithm:BC} for a node is guaranteed by \Cref{lem: FinitelyManyBRSetsConcave}.
 It thus seems that the continuous variables significantly slow down the resolution of the node problems.
 In a similar manner, the bottom plot of Figure \ref{figure:ECDF_NEP_knapsack_characteristics} shows two ECDFs of the number of cuts derived in the branch-and-cut.
 It seems that for some instances, very few integral solutions to the node problem were found.
-Indeed, there are instances with less than 20 cuts derived that are unsolved.
+Indeed, there is an instance with 4 cuts derived that is unsolved.
 The number of cuts derived are similar for the mixed-integer variable instances.